ghprince/ghprince.github.io/_posts/2014-10-22-run-rubymine-and-minecraft-with-java-7-8-in-yosemite.markdown

 ---
 layout: post
-title : "Run Rubymine and Minecraft with Java 7/8 in Yosemite" date  : 2014-10-22 17:37:30
+title : Run Rubymine and Minecraft with Java 7/8 in Yosemite date  : 2014-10-22 17:37:30
 ---